markpub/markpub/README.md

 ![PyPI version](https://img.shields.io/pypi/v/markpub)

-MarkPub builds a static website from a directory of Markdown files.
+MarkPub builds a static HTML website from a directory of Markdown files.
 The website supports wiki-links, transclusion, and provides full-text search.

-MarkPub installs instructions that GitHub Pages and Netlify can run automatically to publish the HTML files on the web.
+MarkPub installs configuration files that GitHub Pages and Netlify can use to automatically publish the HTML files on the web.

 ## Requirements